OPEN A NEW BUSINESS IN PATTAYA

 Accounting, Auditing and Book Keeping

-J & E Accounting team, can take care of your book keeping and accounts, help you with licences, profit and loss calculations and help you with any legal requirements and insurances.
+J & E Concierge’s Accounting team, can take care of your bookkeeping and accounts, help you with licences, profit and loss calculations and help you with any legal requirements and insurances.
 We can sort out rental contracts on properties or land and help you out with buying a property to conduct your business in.

 J & E can provide everything you need to run a successful business in Thailand and keep it going, leaving you time to think about the day to day running of your business and concentrate on making money.

-Thailand has labour regulations which you have to comply to as an employer, dont get caught out!
-If you’re going to employ people in your business you need to be registered with the Ministry of Labour, J & E can help with this and advise you how many Thai staff your require as opposed to foreign workers and we can also arrange work permits for you and your staff.
+Thailand has labor regulations which you have to comply to as an employer, don’t get caught out!
+If you’re going to employ people in your business you need to be registered with the Ministry of Labour, J & E can help with this and advise you how much Thai staff you require as opposed to foreign workers and we can also arrange work permits for you and your staff.

 J & E can help you choose which type of company start up is right for your business in Pattaya, whether it be as a Sole Trader, Partnership, Limited company or Public company or a Joint Venture.